anhminh10a2hoa/cloud-based-solution/README.md

 Media Pocket is a digital asset management platform

-Users can create projects, and create and upload assets inside that project.
+- Users can create projects, and create and upload assets inside that project.

-Optionally you can choose to create a more complex nested project hierarchy.
+  - Optionally you can choose to create a more complex nested project hierarchy.

-You can think of this Project<->Asset hierarchy similar to Directory<->File hierarchy.
+You can think of this `Project<->Asset` hierarchy similar to `Directory<->File` hierarchy on other file systems.

 # Goal of the coding task

-The goal of this coding task is to create a program that creates the following `Project<->Asset` hierarchy in Media Pocket:
+The goal of this coding task is to create a program that creates the following hierarchy in Media Pocket:

 ```bash
 project/